Infineon/mtb-example-btsdk-hal-low-power/README.md

 ### Using the Code Example

-If you are unfamiliar with this process, see [KBA225201](https://community.infineon.com/t5/Knowledge-Base-Articles/Importing-Code-Example-into-ModusToolbox-IDE-KBA225201/ta-p/250475) for all the details.

 #### In the ModusToolbox&#8482; IDE

 1. Click the **New Application** link in the Quick Panel (or, use **File > New > ModusToolbox&#8482; Application**).